25 Fennel Recipes (+ Produce Guide)

 Fennel was never an ingredient that I sought out, or even heard of when I became a stay at home mom over 20 years ago.

-I tried it soon after that, but it didn’t become a staple for me until I started cooking school.
+It became a staple for me when I started cooking school.
 We worked with it a lot in class, and it quickly became one of my favorite ingredients.
-It’s been a staple in my kitchen ever since!

 I hope the information that I’ve included here, along with the 25 Fennel Recipes at the bottom of this post will inspire you try it, or use it more often.